Learn how easy it is to make the best french crepes! Light and soft with a crisp edge and buttery texture, they can be served sweet or savory.

 - Optional Flavorings

-- Blender – I recommend to use a high-speed blender for the best texture and consistency.
-But if you don’t have one you can also use a whisk, but make sure all the ingredients are at room temperature.
+- Blender – I recommend using a high-speed blender for the best texture and consistency.
+But if you don’t have one, you can also use a whisk, but make sure all the ingredients are at room temperature.

 I made the sweet version today and filled them with Nutella and strawberries.
 They tasted amazing!
 Definitely going to make them again.